dairycultist/RPG-engine/README.md

 A data-driven game engine for creating simple RPGs.

+## TO-DO
+1. make a human-readable text format for dialogue and choices (core visual-novel components)
+2. make (i.e. convert my current code into) a simple launcher that reads that text file and plays the game (editor will come later)

+## Limitations
-there's no "world map" to walk around in, so this is more of a visual novel engine but with battles/a party system
+- there's no "world map" to walk around in, so this is more of a visual novel engine but with battles/a party system

-The engine is also the game launcher (like pico-8), where when you open a gamefile to play, you can switch to edit mode through the pause menu (makes for quick testing/iteration).
+- no party system (enemies during combat "look out of the screen" like earthbound, since there's no point in a "face-to-face" system like pokemon if it's just you)

+# Notes
+editor and the launcher are two programs (there is confirmed a launcher since idk how I would make a cross-compatible executable)

-basically just a state-machine. states can be:
+The game is basically just traversing a state-machine.
+A state can be a:
-- battles (has two successor-states, for when you win/lose the battle)
-- scene dialogue (i.e. not a character speaking), character dialogue, partymember joined dialogue, partymember left dialogue (has one successor-state, for when the button is pressed to advance the dialogue)
+- dialogue (can have a character portrait + name or not) (has one successor-state, for when the button is pressed to advance the dialogue)
-- choice dialogue (has multiple successor-states, depending on what choice is selected)
+- choice (has multiple successor-states, depending on what choice is selected)
+- battle (has two successor-states, for when you win/lose the battle)
-- shops (has one successor-state, for when you exit the shop)
+- shop (has one successor-state, for when you exit the shop)
   - shops let you buy stuff and manage your party

-all the game data is stored in one file, which is saved to by the engine
+all the game data is stored in one file, which is saved to by the editor

 every asset is made in-engine (no importing, no filesystem). no tilemaps, mainly just sprites for 1) scene backgrounds 2) character in-scene sprites 3) dialogue portraits